 Can you frame your shots?
 Many workplaces have some trees or grassy areas outside.
 So long as it isn’t too dark there, that kind of centering can work wonders for simple positioning.
 If you get really lucky, there may be a picnic table or bench that you can have people sit on.
 That’s a fantastic way to frame full-body shots.
 However, if you’re only doing head-and-shoulders shots, it’s more important to keep the lighting consistent.

 A relaxed subject naturally photographs better than a tense one.
 This is a great time to get to know your co-workers a little bit better, so try and make a few new friends.
-Idle chit-chat while you get set up to take some pictures tends to make everyone feel a little more relaxed.
+Idle chit-chat while you set up to take employee photos can make everyone feel a little more relaxed.
 If you have someone that just cannot keep their shoulders or eyebrows down, have a Rubik’s Cube or stress ball handy.
 It almost always gives them something else to focus on and will calm their “angry eyes.”

 Classic Mistakes to Avoid